 Now that we have installed Exalate on both Salesforce and Zendesk, we can establish a Salesforce Zendesk integration.
 To do so, one side initiates the connection, and the other side accepts it.
 Once the connection is ready, both sides can now share information according to the conditions specified.

-On the Exalate console in Salesforce, click the green “Initiate Connection” button.
+On the Exalate console in Zendesk, click the green “Initiate Connection” button.
 In case you are not on this screen, you can navigate to “Connections” in the left-hand menu.
 This tab lists all the connections you have set up.
 If it’s your first time, the list is empty.

 Exalate will now perform a quick check to see if an instance exists on the destination side.
 If yes, then you get additional selection options.